wp-plugins/si-contact-form/readme.txt

 - (30 Aug 2009) Added a `cookie_test.php` to help diagnose if a web browser has cookies disabled. (see the FAQ)

 = 1.7.6 =
-- (29 Aug 2009) Added this script to be used to test if your PHP installation will support the CAPTCHA:
+- (29 Aug 2009) Added this script to test if your PHP installation will support the CAPTCHA:
-Open this URL in your web browser to run the test:
+Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test:
-`/wp-content/plugins/si-contact-form/captcha-secureimage/secureimage_test.php`
+`/wp-content/plugins/si-captcha-for-wordpress/captcha-secureimage/test/index.php`

 = 1.7.5 =
 - (28 Aug 2009) Added Arabic Language (ar) - Translated by [Amine Roukh](http://amine27.zici.fr/)